-In summary, guidelines and considerations for using LEV for welding fume control are provided below.
+The following discussion summarizes guidelines and considerations for using LEV for welding fume control.

-- 1. Minimize airflow losses.
+1) Minimize airflow losses.
 The duct is a major source of airflow loss due to friction.
 Smooth, short ducts with no bends are ideal but usually not practical.
 So, keep duct runs as short as possible.
-Most of these portable fume extraction units limit the extraction arm to about 10 to 15 feet for this reason.
-Also, periodically inspect flexible ducts for holes as this may also be another source of air loss. - 2.
-Avoid using plain ducts as capture hoods.
-Exhaust inlets without a flange requires about 25% more airflow. - 3.
-Perform frequent maintenance of LEV units.
+Most portable fume extraction units limit the extraction arm to 10 to 15 ft for this reason.
+Also, periodically inspect flexible ducts for holes as this may be another source of air loss.

+2) Avoid using plain ducts as capture hoods.
+Exhaust inlets without a flange require about 25% more airflow.

+3) Perform frequent maintenance of LEV units.
 For units with a filtration system, the airflow will decrease as the filter or air cleaner becomes loaded.
 This static pressure drop can be significant.
-Therefore, the filters need to be changed frequently.
-The frequency depends on the fume loading.
-On the low volume, high vacuum (i.e., smaller more portable units), the filters may need to be cleaned and/or changed daily. - 4.
-Assess/control opposing air currents.
-The effectiveness of LEV for welding has limited effectiveness outdoors or even semi-enclosed areas because fumes are greatly affected by air currents.
-Assessing opposing air currents can be done by simply observing how the plume behaves.
-If the plume dissipates rapidly before it reaches the hood, this may be an indication that the opposing air currents are too great for the LEV unit to be effective.
-To minimize the effects of opposing air currents, increase the airflow of the LEV system, shield the welding area from natural drafts or other opposing air currents, and/or if possible, locate the capture hood in the plume's natural path of travel. - 5.
-Implement administrative procedures to increase LEV effectiveness.
+Therefore, filters must be changed frequently.
+This frequency depends on fume loading.
+On low-volume, high-vacuum units (i.e., smaller more portable units), the filters may need to be cleaned and/or changed daily.

+4) Assess/control opposing air currents.
+LEV has limited effectiveness outdoors or in semienclosed areas because fumes are greatly affected by air currents.
+Opposing air currents can be assessed by simply observing how the plume behaves.
+If it dissipates rapidly before it reaches the hood, this may indicate that the opposing air currents are too great for the LEV unit to be effective.

+To minimize the effects of opposing air currents, increase the airflow of the LEV system, shield the welding area from natural drafts or other opposing air currents, and/or if possible, locate the capture hood in the plume's natural path of travel.

+5) Implement administrative procedures to increase LEV effectiveness.
 Providing LEV units to welders is not enough.
-A certain amount of administrative controls is needed for LEVs to be effective.
-This may include establishing LEV policies and procedures that outline requirements for using LEV when engaging in certain types of welding activities and/or in enclosed spaces, measuring the capture velocities frequently, establishing a maintenance schedule for fume extraction systems (such as cleaning and/or changing the filtering system), and establishing PPE requirements to supplement engineering controls (when needed).
-These policies and procedures should be enforced as other safety and health requirements on the job.
+Some administrative controls are needed as well.
+These may include establishing policies and procedures that outline requirements for using LEV when engaging in certain types of welding activities and/or in enclosed spaces; measuring capture velocities frequently; establishing a maintenance schedule for fume extraction systems (such as cleaning and/or changing the filtering system); and establishing PPE requirements to supplement engineering controls (when needed).
+These policies and procedures should be enforced as are other safety and health requirements.